 Assumptions Risks Solutions Sufficient number of qualified candidates for training.
-Not enough candidates interested in such training Increase the recruitment area; Organize information days for potential candidates and their families; and Advertise locally to raise awareness among families.
+Not enough candidates interested in such training Increase the recruitment area; Organize information days for potential candidates and their families; and advertise locally to raise awareness among families.
 Most students complete the first year.
 30% of students will drop out of school (for reasons such as lack of competence and/or financial resources).
-I • Adapt the training schedule to the needs of students so that they have time TVET teachers are competent and motivated.
+Adapt the training schedule to the needs of students so that they have time TVET teachers are competent and motivated.
 Employed teachers are not adequately competent or motivated.
 Periodically offer workshops and training for teachers by experts in areas where there have weaknesses; Incentives within the limits of the capacities of the GFF and the BPC; In discussion with BPC management, appropriate measures can be taken; and Expand the network of experts.
 The GFF farm (i.e. nurseries, gardens, and greenhouses) is established and maintained.
 Delays in supply, deterioration in equipment, failure to operate and maintain premises, theft.
 Launch the procurement process in advance; Provide initial and regular training on how to operate and maintain equipment; Include repair and replacement costs in the budget; Ensure that spare parts are in stock for immediate replacement and use; Provide locked storage areas; and Assign designated security guards.
 Graduates will find employment or start their own businesses.
-Graduates cannot acquire their own land or obtain employment. • Assist graduates of their own land or obtain employment.
-Assist graduates in the preparation of a business plan to help them create their own business or form a cooperative; Invite young entrepreneurs to share their experience with students; and
+Graduates cannot acquire land or obtain employment.
+Provide career guidance to graduates on how to apply for vacant positions; Assist graduates in the preparation of a business plan to help them create their own business or form a cooperative; Invite young entrepreneurs to share their experience with students; and Approach private companies and public institutions to discuss their needs.